mlech26l/ncps/docs/examples/atari_ppo.rst

                 break

-The full source code can be downloaded `here <https://github.com/mlech26l/ncps/blob/master/examples/atari_ppo.py>`_.
+The full source code can be found `here <https://github.com/mlech26l/ncps/blob/master/examples/atari_ppo.py>`_.

 .. note::
-    On a modern (2022) desktop machine, it takes about an hour to get to a return of 20, and about 4 hours to reach a return of 50.
+    On a modern desktop machine, it takes about an hour to get to a return of 20, and about 4 hours to reach a return of 50.

 .. warning::
-    For Atari environments rllib distinguishes between the episodic (1 life) and the game (3 lives) return.
+    For Atari environments rllib distinguishes between the episodic (1 life) and the game (3 lives) return, thus the return reported by rllib may differ from the return achieved in the closed-loop evaluation.

 The output of the full script is something like: